ongov/ontario-design-system/COMMIT-GUIDELINES.md

 This project follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) commit message structure.
 It is automatically linted using a [Husky](https://typicode.github.io/husky/) pre-commit script that validates the message format, ensuring that it follows the Conventional Commit structure along with a few rules (based off the [@commitlint/config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional) rule set):

-- subjects start with a lower case character,
+- subjects start with a lower case character
-- subject lines are not longer than 100 characters,
+- subject lines are not longer than 100 characters
-- body lines are not longer than 100 characters (paragraphs can be made by adding single new lines),
+- body lines are not longer than 100 characters (paragraphs can be made by adding single new lines)
-- there are spaces between the subject and the body and the body and the footer created with new lines,
+- there are spaces between the subject and the body and the body and the footer created with new lines

 These rules help to keep messages concise and on topic.